-Solution--Accessible Voting Act will:
+Solution--Americans with Disabilities Voting Rights Act will:

 Ensure that in-person voting is accessible for blind and low-vision voters, in a manner that provides the same opportunity for access and participation (including privacy and independence) as for other voters.
 Registering to vote and voting must require the exclusive use of accessible and universally designed processes, including electronic ballot marking devices for all voters.
 Ballot marking devices require the same security that other forms of voting require to ensure the process is safe and fair, and the use of ballot marking devices at polling locations allows blind and print disabled Americans to submit their ballots both privately and independently.